 Regardless of where you go, food is always a must, and Hong Kong is the place for some of the best eats you can ever find.

 • Wing Lai Yuen: Great place for lunch!
 They serve Sichuan-style food such as chicken with chiles, and cold pork slices in a soy-based sauce.
-They even sell freshly pulled noodles with terrific consistency—a perfect place to take your tastebuds on an adventure.
+They even sell freshly pulled noodles with terrific consistency—a perfect place to take your taste buds on an adventure.
 Located on the first floor in Whampoa Garden.
-Average price is about US$10 for two persons.
+The average price is about US$10 for two persons.

 • Din Tai Fung: Go here for dinner.
 A Taiwanese restaurant with some of the best drum sum.
 Their pork dumplings and noodles with sesame sauce and crushed peanuts are a must!
 Located on the third floor in Whampoa Garden.
 Average price for two is around US$26.

 • The Drunken Pot: Eat here anytime.
 It’s an all-you-can-eat hot pot like no other, serving some of the most original dishes.
 Their most popular ones are Local Hand-sliced Beef, Sake Soup, Bomb Tofu Gelato, Bi-coloured Xiao Long Bao Dumplings and Bi-coloured Xiao Long Bao Dumplings.
 Located at 8 Observatory Road tower.
 Average price for two is about US$50.